-The explanation is that "The great God hath made known to the king [and indirectly more particularly to the Watchers] what shall come to pass hereafter."
-"In the days of these kings shall the God of Heaven set up a kingdom which shall never be destroyed, and the kingdom shall not be left to other people; [it shall have no successors, for the others will all be destroyed] it shall break in pieces and consume all these kingdoms, and it shall stand forever."
+The explanation is that "The great God hath made known to the king [and. indirectly more particularly to the Watchers] what shall come to pass hereafter" "in the days of these kings shall the God of Heaven set up a kingdom which shall never be destroyed, and the kingdom shall not be left to other people; [it shall have no successors] for it shall break in pieces and consume all these kingdoms, and it shall stand forever."
 Here is a prophecy which gives a full delineation of the empires of earth, to which God granted dominion during the interim between the removal of the typical crown from His typical kingdom, and the institution of the crown of righteousness and glory upon the true King in the inauguration of the Kingdom of Heaven.
 Even the surface evidences are that human empire has nearly run its course, and that heavenly empire is needed to deliver the world from its own selfishness; this next universal empire will be the Kingdom of God's dear Son.

 But the scrutinizing Watcher will readily perceive that it is one thing to know the time when earthly dominion shall cease, and give place to the completed Kingdom of God, while it would be a totally different matter to know when the "stone" Kingdom would begin to smite the image upon its feet, preparatory to its destruction.
-This period of smiting of the image, which precedes its destruction, must also precede the full establishment of God's Kingdom to fill the whole earth.
-This smiting period is the period of the parousia; the period in which Christ is present, gathering His "jewels," His "elect," and in which He will smite the nations with the rod of iron and with the two-edged sword of His mouth, dashing them in pieces as a potter's vessel, and preparing mankind (or the royal majesty of the heavens.
-Let the Watchers note critically the Prophet Daniel's explanation that it will be "in the days of these kings" (the kingdoms represented in the feet and toes of the image -- the divisions of Papal Rome) that the God of heaven will set up His Kingdom.
-God began the selection of His Kingdom class in the days of Civil Romerepresented by the legs of iron: He has continued the selection ever since, and the setting up or bringing of His Church (Kingdom) into power comes toward the close of Gentile dominion, but before it ends; for it is to be "in the days of these kings" and not after their days.
+This smiting period is the period of the parousia; the period in which Christ is present, gathering His "jewels," His "elect," and in which He will smite the nations with the rod of iron and with the two-edged sword of His mouth, dashing them in pieces as a potter's vessel, and preparing mankind for the royal majesty of the heavens.
+Let the Watchers note critically the Prophet Daniel's explanation that it will be "in the days of these kings" (the kingdoms represented in the feet and toes of the image-the divisions of Papal Rome) the God of heaven will "set up" His Kingdom.
+God began the selection of His Kingdom class in the days of Civil Rome represented by the legs of iron; He has continued the selection ever since. and the setting up or bringing of His Church (Kingdom) into power comes toward the close of Gentile dominion, but before it ends; for it is to be "in the days of these kings" and not after.
 Now note the similarity of the expressions, "in the days of the Son of Man" and "in the days of these kings," and give both the same significance and remember that, as we have proved, they will be the same days -- days before the lease of Gentile power expires, in which the Son of Man will be present to "set up" His Kingdom, which shall a little later destroy all these Gentile kingdoms.